Watts-Lab/team_comm_tools/docs/source/features_conceptual/time_difference.rst

 Interpreting the Feature
 *************************
-The difference between the timestamp of the current utterance and the previous utterance in seconds
+The difference between the timestamp of the current utterance and the previous utterance in seconds.
+We accept DateTime objects, unix time, even raw numbers of seconds...

 Related Features
 *****************